 In celebration of Black History Month, the Village has gathered resources, local events, and community programming.
 See below for more information on all the ways in which our community is celebrating Black history and heritage.
-Additional resources, programming, and events will be added as they are announced.

 Village of Wilmette

 In commemorating Black History Month, the Village of Wilmette Human Relations Commission is sponsoring a 2023 poster, essay/poetry, and multimedia/music contest.
 Students can submit entries based on the theme “Black Resistance,” which includes stories about the fight for freedom, justice, and equality.
+Scroll through the Flipbook below to view contest submissions!

 Wilmette Historical Museum